Alla Elana Cohen

 - Recordings include Dedications, The Route of Compassion, The Day of Atonement, The Road that Chooses Us, and Jupiter Duo

-- Compositions performed by internationally acclaimed soloist-performers, such as the Ariel Quartet, Sebastian Baverstam, Bianca Garcia, the Jack Quartet, Mickey Katz, and Moran Katz
+- Compositions performed by internationally acclaimed soloist-performers, such as Sebastian Baverstam, Bianca Garcia, Moran Katz, by Ariel Quartet, JACK Quartet, and the Xanthos Ensemble

 - Annual composition recitals at the New England Conservatory of Music and Berklee